richb-hanover/FFMPEG-ImagePlusAudio/README.md

 ## Add label and timecode to Panasonic camera files

-The Panasonic HDC-TM80 video camera produces a set of `.MTS` files for any recording session.
+The Panasonic HDC-TM80 video camera produces a `AVCHD` meta-file that contains the video in a set of `.MTS` files for any recording session.
 These have the filenames `0000.MTS`, `0001.MTS`, etc.

-Drag those `.MTS` files into this folder and run this script:
+Drag the AVCHD file into this folder and run this script:

 ```
 sh ./TimecodeMTS.sh "Meeting Name and Date" hh:mm:ss